funkonaut/funkonaut.github.io/_posts/1113-02-02-glowforge-bvi.md

 <br><br>

 ### Uploading a Design
-Now that you are in the Glowforge web app design space you will upload your design
+Now that you are in the Glowforge web app design space you will upload your design to the web app to upload it to the laser cutter.
+<br><br>
 1. Activate the "Import artwork" form field button
 2. Activate the "Upload" form field button
 3. Select the key chain file you downloaded in the pop up file dialogue